📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Sector Public

 PI Contribution Our contribution is to evaluate the implementation of the law that bans the sale of ultra-processed foods to minors.
 The Ministry of Health (MoH) is responsible for its applications and enforcement, however due to other priorities, has not given it enough attention.
-To evaluate implementation we have done the following (as per our project protocol): carried out a mystery client study in schools and stores to evaluate adoption of the law that bans the sale of ultra-processed schools to minors (N=108 purchase attempts), evaluated acceptability, appropriateness and feasibility among implementation actors with short surveys (N=90) and carried out 10 semi-structured interviews with implementation actors (more pending).
+To evaluate implementation we have done the following (as per our project protocol): carried out a mystery client study in schools and stores to evaluate adoption of the law that bans the sale of ultra-processed schools to minors (N=125 purchase attempts), evaluated acceptability, appropriateness and feasibility among implementation actors with short surveys (N=109) and carried out 20 semi-structured interviews with implementation actors.
 Once we have results from our project, we will be sharing them with the MoH including recommendations for better implementation.

-Collaborator Contribution The MoH provided logistical support for data collection during November and December 2023.
-Specifically, they provided two vehicles with drivers for three weeks to visit schools and stores in the State of Oaxaca.
+Collaborator Contribution The MoH provided logistical support for data collection during November and December 2023 and during April and May 2024.
+Specifically, they provided two vehicles with drivers for three weeks to visit schools and stores in the state of Oaxaca.
 They have also been supportive to arrange interviews with implementation actors which has been crucial for our project.

-Impact The outputs are the datasets and qualitative data generated during November and December 2023.
+Impact The outputs are the datasets and qualitative data generated during November and December 2023 and April, May 2024.

 Start Year 2023